How to Take the Guess Work out of Expert Judgment

 podcast episode with speaker Chris Jackson

 Most humans can be quite technically minded.
 And sometimes we aren’t.
-Sometimes we expect every drug or medical procedure to be checked, approved, validated, tested on other people (et cetera) before we subject ourselves to whatever it is our doctor suggests.
-And other times we spend lots of money at casinos (note that I said ‘spend’ and not ‘invest’ or ‘win’).
+Sometimes, we expect every drug or medical procedure to be checked, approved, validated, and tested on other people (et cetera) before subjecting ourselves to whatever our doctor suggests.
+At other times, we spend lots of money at casinos (note that I said ‘spend’ and not ‘invest’ or ‘win’).
 When it comes to reliability, we can sometimes be too technically minded.
-A reliability ‘number’ might not exist until our product has gone through exhaustive testing.
+A reliability ‘number’ might not exist until our product has undergone exhaustive testing.
 Which can often be two years too late to do anything about if it turns out it doesn’t meet all our reliability dreams.
 So what can we do?
-Well … why spend money drying to generate information (through lengthy test) when you can just use the information stored in everyone’s brain?
-The most common answer (even if we don’t want to admit it) is that this sounds a lot like guess work.
-And guess work can sounds unprofessional.
-Or just wrong.
+Well … why spend money trying to generate information (through lengthy tests) when you can use the information stored in everyone’s brain?
+The most common answer (even if we don’t want to admit it) is that this sounds like guesswork.
+And guesswork can sound unprofessional.
+Or it’s just wrong.
 But there are ways you can suck out information from a group of experts in a quantifiable and remarkably accurate way.
 Want to learn more?
 This webinar introduces you to some of the concepts that might interest you.

 This Accendo Reliability webinar was originally broadcast on 24 May 2022.